Why State and Local Governments Need Proactive Data Storage Solutions to Combat Cyber Threats

 BrickStor SP actively defends against ransomware attacks and other data breaches through a data-centric zero trust architecture that secures PII, sensitive documents, and video from all parts of the government.
 State and local governments often need to protect records and files that include sensitive data such as police evidence and informants, building security plans, financial information and personnel records.
 In the event of a breach, cyberstorage provides visibility into unauthorized data use and enables governments to know which data was impacted, ensuring streamlined compliance with reporting requirements.
 BrickStor SP encrypts all data, offers user behavior auditing for consistent records, and is scalable for government agencies of any size so they will be prepared for future security challenges.

-To learn more about how our cyber relief program for state and local government entities provides immediate security, contact RackTop today.
+BrickStor provides state and local government entities with immediate security, contact RackTop today.